kokkos/kokkos-core-wiki/docs/source/API/algorithms/std-algorithms/all/StdRemoveIf.rst

 - ``exespace``, ``first``, ``last``, ``view``: same as in |remove|_

+- ``teamHandle``: team handle instance given inside a parallel region when using a TeamPolicy

 - ``label``: string forwarded to internal parallel kernels for debugging purposes

   - 1: The default string is "Kokkos::remove_if_iterator_api_default".